 1. Reem Al Bawadi (all branches)

 5. Arabian tea house restaurant and café, Al Bastakiya

 A guide to staying in Dubai

-The following are our suggestions of mid-range hotels based on location and services offered:
+The following are our suggestions of mid-range hotels in Dubai based on location and services offered:

 1. Grand Hyatt Hotel

 2. Park Hyatt Dubai